 It is common for content creators with large audiences or brands that create content on the platform to distribute tasks to be more productive in their daily work: replying to comments, adding subtitles, uploading videos, etc.

 How can you achieve this?
-By adding managers to your YouTube channel.
+Add YouTube managers to your channel.

 It might seem easier to share your login information with them.
 However, this would mean sharing your Gmail account, and you probably don’t want to do so.